 We’ve all seen those designers who seem to have an overabundance of fans and followers, and whose work draws others in like moths to a flame.
 Are they just better designers than we are?
 Of course not.
 They’ve mastered several key principles which have placed them far beyond their peers, but that anyone can easily adapt.

-We’re going to explore exactly what makes these people rise above others in terms of platform building, and how you can learn from the examples they set.
+Today, we’re going to explore exactly what makes these people rise above others in terms of platform building, and how you can learn from the examples they set.

 It takes a certain kind of confidence to project an air of a “rockstar” designer.
 People have to feel that you’re in the position to lead, not just in business or design, but in conversation as well.
 This involves knowing how not to get talked over and always being able to direct the focus of a group discussion back to yourself.